 A few different mentors and colleagues have said this to me, but I think writer Cheryl Strayed summed it up pretty nicely in her book, Brave Enough, “bravery is acknowledging your fear and doing it anyway”.

-As someone who is just at the beginning of my career, I often come across tasks and challenges that I have never faced before, which both scares me and brings out my competitive edge to see if I can find a solution.
-I have learned that rather than hesitating with the daunting task or dwelling on the fact that I might fail, if I to lean into it, be brave, and give it my all, usually everything unfolds how it should.
+Being in a field where you are trying to solve global systemic issues that needed to be solved yesterday from a desk isn’t graceful, and I often come across tasks and challenges that I have never faced before, which both scares me and brings out my competitive edge to see if I can find a solution.
+I have learned that rather than hesitating with the daunting task or dwelling on the fact that I might fail, if I lean into it, be brave, and give it my all, usually everything unfolds how it should.